 A student can initiate the formal grade appeal process in writing using the Course Grade Appeal Form.
 The student must complete sections I and II and submit the form to the Course Coordinator within 3 business days of online grade posting.
 The Course Coordinator, in collaboration with the Department Chair, will respond to the student's grade appeal in writing within 5 business days of receipt of the appeal.
-The Course Coordinator will return copies of the grade appeal form, with section III completed, to the Associate Dean for Academic Affairs and the Registrar, while returning the original copy to the student in case they wish to pursue the matter further.
-If the appeal is approved by the Course Coordinator and Department Chair, the Course Coordinator returns the completed grade appeal form to the Office of the Registrar along with a completed Grade Change Form.
-If the appeal is denied, and the student accepts the outcome, the process ends here.
+If the appeal is approved by the Course Coordinator and Department Chair, the Course Coordinator returns the completed grade appeal form with section III completed, to the Office of Academic Affairs along with a completed Grade Change Form, which will be further submitted to the Office of the Registrar.
+If the appeal is denied, the Course Coordinator will return copies of the grade appeal form, to the Office of Academic Affairs and the Registrar, while returning the original copy to the student in case they wish to pursue the matter further.
+If the student accepts the outcome, the process ends here.

-Second Step - Appeal to the Senior Associate Dean of Academic Affairs
+Second Step - Appeal to the Office of Academic Affairs

-If the appeal is denied by the course coordinator/department chair, and the student wishes to pursue the matter further, the student has 3 business days from the date the Course Coordinator returns the form to sign and complete section IV of the form and submit it to the Senior Associate Dean of Academic Affairs.
-The Senior Associate Dean of Academic Affairs will render a decision in writing to the student within 5 business days of receipt of the formal appeal.
-If the appeal is approved by the Senior Associate Dean of Academic Affairs of the Registrar with a completed Grade Change Form.
+If the appeal is denied by the course coordinator/department chair, and the student wishes to pursue the matter further, the student has 3 business days from the date the Course Coordinator returns the form to sign and complete section IV of the form and submit it to the Office of Academic Affairs.
+The Office of Academic Affairs will render a decision in writing to the student within 5 business days of receipt of the formal appeal.
+If the appeal is approved by the Office of Academics, the form will be returned to the Office of the Registrar with a completed Grade Change Form.
 If the appeal is denied, and the student accepts the outcome, the process ends here.
-In the event the Course Coordinator is the Senior Associate Dean of Academics, the student may appeal the decision directly to the Dean.
+In the event the Course Coordinator is the Assistant/Associate Dean of Academic Affairs, the student may appeal the decision directly to the Dean.